MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-ga-reports.md

 # Take a tour of Guides Analytics reports for Dynamics 365 Guides

-Dynamics 365 Guides comes with two Power BI reports that you can use to analyze guide usage in Dynamics 365 Guides:
+Dynamics 365 Guides comes with two Power BI reports that you can use to analyze guide usage in your organization:

 - Guide Usage report